BytePane

 What is Node.js used for?

 Node.js is primarily used for server-side javascript, cli tools, apis.
-It was created by Ryan Dahl in 2009 and follows the event-driven paradigm.
+It was created by Ryan Dahl in 2009.
+It follows the event-driven paradigm.

 Is Node.js hard to learn?